 Across from the majestic Saint-Etienne Cathedral, take a ride on the largest temporary big wheel in Europe, taking passengers to a height of 66 m.
 At the top, the panorama is breathtaking.
 Take in the stunning view of the cathedral and its architectural details from this exceptional vantage point.

-Back on firm ground, be sure to visit the cathedral, also known as the “Lantern of God.”
-The building has the largest expanse of stained glass windows in France, with 6500 m².
+Back on firm ground in the little Christmas Market on place d’Armes, be sure to visit the cathedral, also known as the “Lantern of God.”
+The building has the largest expanse of stained-glass windows in France, with 6500 m².

 What better way to celebrate the Christmas spirit than with a gourmet break!
 Just below the majestic Metz Cathedral, a visit to Place de Chambre is a must for foodies!
 Local restaurants offer all kinds of specialties in their little chalets on the square.
 With sweet treats and savoury delicacies like oysters, foie gras and snails, there’s something to please all tastes!
 At nightfall, revel in delights for your taste buds and your eyes while enjoying the warmth of the braziers.

 After a stroll among the chalets in the squares of the town centre, shopping for treasures to slide under the Christmas tree, treat yourself to a well-deserved break in Place Saint-Louis.
 Right near the majestic, 17 m-tall Christmas Pyramid put up on the square every year, Chez Mathilde serves a variety of drinks at their chalet, including a delicately-spiced mirabelle plum white mulled wine*.
 Enjoy it at the chalet or while admiring the poetic wooden horses on the nearby carrousel.